Pbotsaris/my_tar/README.md

 # My tar
-A Naive implementation of the legendary Tape Archive.
-This program supports the follow options:
+A Naive implementation of the legendary Tape Archiver.
-- `-cf <file.tar> <file-to-archive>` –

 ## Build
 While in the project root directory, run `make` to build the binary: